 So far, I feel like I am doing my bit to end microwaste and plastic pollution.
 I have never been so excited about doing my laundry.
-I would recommend the Guppyfriend to everyone with a washing machine and just make sure that when you empty the bag from the microfibers, not to toss them down the drain.
+I would recommend the Guppyfriend to everyone with a washing machine and make sure that when you empty the microfibers’ bag, not toss them down the drain.
 Just saying…

 If you come across some other cool ways to help our oceans from drowning in plastic, shoot me an email at [email protected] or leave a comment below.